k0ssmann/BigBlueCapture/README.md

 BigBlueButton sessions can be added by adding them to the sessions section.
 Add a new subsection `sessions.$Session` where `$Session` is the name of a BigBlueButton session with following options

     - url: url of BigBlueButton session
+    - accessCode: access code for a BigBlueButton session
     - day: the day session should be recorded.
 Can take the values `mon`,`tue`,`wed`,`thu`,`fri`,`sat` or `sun`.
     - time: the time session should be recorded in the format `HH:MM`
     - duration: how long a session should be recorded in seconds.